cs231n/cs231n.github.io/assignments/2020/assignment1.md

 **Download.** Starter code containing Colab notebooks can be downloaded [here]().

-If you choose to work with Google Colab, you can follow the instructions below or watch the tutorial video.

 <iframe style="display: block; margin: auto;" width="560" height="315" src="https://www.youtube.com/embed/qvwYtun1uhQ" frameborder="0" allowfullscreen></iframe>

+If you choose to work with Google Colab, please watch the workflow tutorial above or read the instructions below.

 1. Unzip the starter code zip file.
 You should see an `assignment1` folder.
 2. Create a folder in your personal Google Drive and upload `assignment1/` folder to the Drive folder.
 We recommend that you call the Google Drive folder `cs231n/assignments/` so that the final uploaded folder has the path `cs231n/assignments/assignment1/`.